Happy Gilmore 2: Plot

-After winning his first Tour Championship in 1996, (Note: As depicted in Happy Gilmore) Happy Gilmore has a successful golf career, winning five more championships.
-He also has five children with his wife Virginia Venit, the professional golf tour's public relations director.
+After winning his first Tour Championship in 1996, (Note: As depicted in Happy Gilmore (1996).)
+Happy Gilmore has a successful golf career, winning five more championships.
+He also has five children with his wife, Virginia, who is also the professional golf tour's public relations director.
 After accidentally killing Virginia in 2014 when one of his drives hits her in the head, Happy feels devastated and quits golf out of guilt.
 He soon becomes an alcoholic and loses everything after a repossession worker sues him for instigating a brawl when mistaking the worker for a car thief.

 Eleven years later, Happy works at a supermarket and lives with his only daughter and youngest child Vienna, while his four sons—Gordie, Wayne, Bobby, and Terry—have all moved out and are working to support their father and sister.
 Vienna wants to pursue dancing, and her dance teacher recommends enrolling in a four-year ballet school in Paris, which costs $75,000 annually.
 Frank Manatee, CEO of Maxi Energy Drink and the upcoming golf league Maxi Golf, later approaches Happy and wants him to be the league's star.
 Happy refuses but resumes playing golf with encouragement from John Daly, wanting to win enough money to put Vienna through ballet school.

-During his first round since Virginia died, Happy drinks heavily and crashes his golf cart, which gets him fired from his job and in legal trouble.
+During his first round since Virginia's death, Happy drinks heavily and crashes his golf cart, which gets him fired from his job and in legal trouble.
 A jury agrees to remove all charges if he completes an alcohol treatment program and refrains from any physical altercations.
 This treatment program's leader turns out to be Hal L., the caretaker who forced Happy's grandmother into sweat shop labor.

 Vienna and John advise Happy to practice seriously and to join the next Tour Championship, which he does.
 One month later, Happy meets old companions, including Doug Thompson, president of the Tour, who worries about Maxi Golf rising fast.
 After Happy suggests having a competition between the two leagues, Doug proposes a match with the five best players from each league competing against each other.
 Happy, with help from his new caddie, Oscar Mejías, plays well at the Tour Championship in the first three rounds, but collapses in the fourth round on Mother's Day, seeing visions of Virginia on the course before getting drunk, finishing sixth.
 The winner, Billy Jenkins, admits to being in Maxi Golf, having participated in the Tour Championship as a taunt, vacating his place on the team and enabling Happy to join.